readthedocs/ethicalads.io/content/pages/vision.md

 h2: Ads that don't track you, sold by a company you can trust

-We realize that our name, EthicalAds, sets a high bar for what people expect, and we do our best to live up that.
+We realize that our name, EthicalAds, sets a high bar for what people expect. and we do our best to live up that.
 Whether you are a prospective advertiser, you're looking to run our ads on your site,